sudarshan-koirala/llm-resources/README.md

-Hello 👋, this is live-in document, might be updated as you are reading this 😎🧠
+Hello 👋, this is live-in document, might be updated as you are reading this 😎🧠 Update June 2025: Decided to create a file for each  month to organize the resources.

 # Resources to get started with Large Language Models (LLMs)